matinmoradi80/Noghte-Archive/README.md

 # Noghte
 ### **Science & Technology Journal (Dec 2020 - Sep 2021)**
-Featuring content on science and technology with an analytical view of their relationship with culture, society, political science, and the environment
+Featuring content on science and technology with an analytical view of their relationship with history, culture, society, political science, and the environment

 Cover pages of four issues of the journal: